tterrytran95/saraiya-scope-v2/README.md

     - Go back into the directory saraiyascope
 8. ```python3 manage.py makemigrations```
 9. ```python3 manage.py migrate```
     - This is the last step.
-Within steps 6-9, we are basically splitting the images and putting them on the local database to be consumed by the frontend server.
+Within steps 6-9, we are basically splitting the images and putting them on the django database to be consumed by the frontend server.
+    - Steps 8-9 syncs the data on the local machine with the django server

 ## How to run
 1. Open 3 command line windows